Hit Out of the Park

-Famed landscape architect Frederick Law Olmsted said every city should have a large park for "unbending of the faculties."
-He designed some of America's most famous, beginning with New York City's Central Park and continuing in 30 other cities.
+Famed landscape architect Frederick Law Olmsted said every city should have a large park for the "unbending of the faculties."
+He designed some of America's most famous grounds, beginning with New York City's Central Park and continuing in 30 other cities.

-"Urban residents love street life but tend to realize that they're locked away from nature, where man began before cities existed," says Dan Biederman, lead consultant for the planning, operation, sponsoring, and programming of Houston's new Levy Park.
+"Urban residents love street life but tend to realize that they're locked away from nature, where man began before cities existed," says Dan Biederman, lead consultant for the planning, operation, sponsoring, and programming of Houston's Levy Park.
 "And they miss it."

 With that in mind, here's a look at some of the most notable urban parks across the country.
 Not all are as large as Olmsted might have liked, but they still offer respite from the hustle of the surrounding city.